Kanskikuro/DAT505_Assignment_2/README.md

 - **`icmp_tunneling_attack.py`** - Implements ICMP tunneling for covert data transmission, attacker side.
 - **`icmp_tunneling_victim.py`** - Implements ICMP tunneling for covert data transmission victime side.

+**snort.lua** is the snort config file for the IDS.
+The config file includes basic network setting (dos.rules and scan.rules), but also ICMP.rules for testing purposes to attempt to mitigate evasion.
+When reading the IPs, where the list of rules lies, the rules are named dos3.rules, scan3.rules and icmp3.rules.
+This is beacause Snort3 is used, hence the config and rules files are written in lua.
+To add more rules to the IPs, rules that are written in snort2 (snort syntax) needs to be converted to snort3 (lua) with snort2lua.

 ## Usage

 To run the scripts, ensure you have **Python** and **Scapy** installed: